Connect Power BI to SQL Server

 Let us see the step-by-step approach to connecting Power BI to SQL Server Database.
 In addition, how to use Queries against the data present in Tables with an example.

-If you haven’t started the Desktop yet, Double click on the desktop to open it.
+If you haven’t started the Desktop yet, double-click on the desktop to open it.
 Once it is open, it looks like the below screenshot.
 Please click on the Get Data hyperlink.

-Select Get Data Option 1
+Select Get Data Option

 On the visualization page, click the Get Data option under the Home tab and select the SQL Server, as shown below.
 Or select More options.
+Selecting the More options will show you the Get Data window with more options.
+You can use this window to select your desired Data source.
+Here, we are discussing how to Connect Power BI to SQL Server.
+So, let me choose the SQL Server Database Option.

 Use Get Data tab to Connect Power BI to SQL Server 2